cxnoii/Project-1/README.md

 Robert:

-Compiled all data related to holiday fatalities and crashes in rural and urban areas.
+Compiled all data related to holiday fatalities.
+More specifically, using a line chart to show all holidays and the overall trend as it relates to before ride-share apps were released, and after.
+Further individual analysis was done for each individual holiday using scatter plots.

 Ruoyu (Roy):